Are LEDs harmful to the eyes?

 And this seems to be the problem: blue light is rich in energy and can therefore negatively affect light-sensitive biological structures such as the retina.
 It is questionable whether LED light can actually be unhealthy to such an extent.
 After all, humans have been operating successfully in daylight for more than 2 million years.

-It all doesn't sound so bad, does it?
+Doesn't all sound so bad, does it?